zhujun98/data-engineering/data_warehouse_with_redshift/README.md

 song_data/A/B/R/TRABRLW128F930321D.json
 ```

-There are 999 JSON files in total.
+There are xxx JSON files and 385252 records in total.

 ### Log dataset